 James GREEN

-Jim Green is a NASA scientist and senior advisor in the Office of the Chief Scientist.
-Prior to this appointment, he had been NASA’s Chief Scientist and was the longest serving director of the Planetary Science Division with the overall programmatic responsibility for the New Horizons spacecraft flyby of Pluto, the Juno spacecraft to Jupiter, and the landing of the Curiosity rover on Mars, just to name a few.
-Dr. Green was awarded Japan’s Kotani Prize in 1996 in recognition of his international science data management activities and he has received the NASA Exceptional Achievement Medal for the New Horizons flyby of the Pluto system and NASA’s highest honor, the Distinguish Service Medal.
-He has written over 125 scientific articles in refereed journals and over 50 technical articles.
+Jim Green has worked at NASA for 42 years before retiring in December 2022.
+He received his Ph.D. in Physics from the University of Iowa in 1979 and worked at Marshall Space Flight Center, Goddard Space Flight Center, and NASA Headquarters.
+During Jim’s long career at NASA, he has been NASA’s Chief Scientist and was the longest serving director of the Planetary Science Division with the overall programmatic responsibility for the New Horizons spacecraft flyby of Pluto, the Juno spacecraft to Jupiter, and the landing of the Curiosity rover on Mars, just to name a few.
+Jim has received the NASA Exceptional Achievement Medal for the New Horizons flyby of the Pluto system and NASA’s highest honor, the Distinguish Service Medal.
+He has written over 125 scientific articles in refereed journals and over 80 technical and popular articles.
 In 2015, Jim coordinated NASA’s involvement with the film The Martian.
+In 2017 Asteroid 25913 was renamed Jamesgreen in his honor.

 Events